-Piha is the product of the eruption of an undersea volcano called the Waitakere Volcano years ago, today resulting in the black-sand that makes Piha beach so unique.
+Piha is the product of the eruption of an undersea volcano called the Waitakere Volcano years ago, today resulting in the black sand that makes Piha Beach so unique.

 Piha has dramatic, rugged landscapes, strong rips and currents and it can be wild and wind-swept.
 It also has a reputation for being very unforgiving of the daring or reckless swimmer, so only swim in patrolled areas and only if you’re a confident swimmer.

-The only potential downside to this beach haven is that there is still no public transport to Piha beach from anywhere in Auckland.
+The only potential downside to this beach haven is that there is still no public transport to Piha Beach from anywhere in Auckland.

 Titirangi Village itself is an iconic area of West Auckland, loved by ‘Westies’.
-With a view of the Waitakere Ranges wherever you go, Titirangi Village has all the charm of a ‘bush meets beach’ kiwi village and almost feels like you’ve stumbled into the rainforest.
+With a view of the Waitakere Ranges wherever you go, Titirangi Village has all the charm of a ‘bush meets beach’ Kiwi village and almost feels like you’ve stumbled into the rainforest.